 - (1) Erroneous Guidance.
 Each issuing organization that learns its guidance contradicts current policy shall distribute revised guidance within 120 calendar days. - (2) Periodic Review of Classification Guidance.
 Each organization that issues guidance shall maintain a list of its guidance and shall review and update such guidance as changes in classification policy are received (or in any event, at least once every 5 years) to ensure consistency with DOE classification policy.
 If the guidance is consistent with policy, the reviewer shall annotate the record copy of the guidance with the results and date of the review.
 If the guidance contradicts policy, the issuing organization shall revise the guidance and distribute it within 120 calendar days.
-Completion of this review does not require a specific report to DOE Headquarters, but oversight reviews shall include an examination of these records of guidance review. - (3) Distributing New or Revised Headquarters Guidance.
+Completion of this review does not require a specific report to the Director of Nuclear and National Security Information, but oversight reviews shall include an examination of these records of guidance review. - (3) Distributing New or Revised Headquarters Guidance.
 Each Classification Officer shall distribute new or revised Headquarters guidance to appropriate classifiers and declassifiers within 30 calendar days of receiving it.
-However, if the new or revised Headquarters guidance affects local guidance, the Classification Officer shall revise and distribute the local guidance within 120 calendar days.
+However, if the new or revised Headquarters guidance affects local guidance, the b.
+Classification Guidance for DOE Contractors.

-Attachment 2 DOE M 475.1-1 IV-4 05-08-98
+Attachment 2 DOE M 475.1-1A Page IV-4 5-8-98